Ice Skating Questions, answered – FAQ

 How long will my Ice Skating Lesson last?

-Ice Skating Lessons can be booked for 15 minutes, 30 minutes, 45 minutes and 1 hour duration.
-30 minutes is both popular and a good length of time to learn skills and still have some time to practice on your skating session.
+30 minutes is a popular lesson length to learn new skills and still have some time to enjoy practicing on your skating session.

 How many people can be in an Ice Skating Lesson?